SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 Therefore, The Scrum Guide applies in its entirety.

 # Definition of Kanban
-Kanban[KanbanFramework] (n): a strategy for optimizing the flow[Flow] of value[Value,ValueDelivery] through a process that uses a visual, workin-progress[WorkInProgress] limited pull system[PullSystem].
+Kanban[KanbanFramework] (n): a strategy for optimizing the flow[Flow] of value[Value,ValueDelivery] through a process that uses a visual, work-in-progress[WorkInProgress] limited pull system[PullSystem].

 # Kanban with Scrum Theory
 ## Flow and Empiricism[Empiricism]